MicrosoftDocs/power-platform/power-platform/guidance/adoption/support-strategy-solutions.md

 ---
 # End-user support: Ongoing production solution support

-The following section covers formal and informal ways of supporting end-users using solutions that have been built with Microsoft Power Platform, such as apps, flows and chatbots.
+The following section covers formal and informal ways of supporting end-users using Microsoft Power Platform solutions, such as apps, flows and chatbots.

 This diagram shows a common support and graduation framework that organizations employ successfully: